I’m an Idiot!

 I started to feel like something was wrong with me as everyone around me seemed to be getting pregnant so easily.
-It was devastating after over a year when doctors told me that although I had still not gotten pregnant, there was “definitely” nothing wrong with me and maybe I should just “stop drinking coffee” as that worked for someone’s sister she knew.
+It was devastating.
+After a year, doctors told me that although I was still not pregnant, there was “definitely” nothing wrong with me.
+Maybe I should just “stop drinking coffee” as that worked for someone’s sister she knew.
 Some even tried to discourage me from trying or told me directly they would not investigate as my husband traveled for work and it might be difficult to raise a baby if he wasn’t around every day.
 My mother AND father in law insisted I must be doing it wrong.
 Gross.

 Years of struggling

 After about three years with no luck and no help from medical professionals, I really started to become my own advocate.
-I started not leaving the doctor’s office until I got a test or an explanation for the fact that I will still not freakin’ pregnant.
+I started refusing to leave the doctor’s office until I got a test or an explanation for the fact that I will still couldn’t get freakin’ pregnant.

-I really wanted to reduce the stigma of infertility as well as shut people up when they continued to ask when I was going to have kids so I started being more open which conveniently solved both problems for me.
-No one knows what to say after you answer with “I can’t have kids.”
-I still can’t decide if the best part was that they knew more about infertility or their jaws hanging open after I answered.
+I really wanted to reduce the stigma of infertility as well as shut people up when they continued to ask when I was going to have kids.
+I started being more open which conveniently solved both problems for me.
+No one knows what to say after you answer “I can’t have kids.”
+I still can’t decide if the best part was that they learnt more about infertility issues or their jaws hanging open after I answered.
 The worst part was when friends would answer with “Oh I wouldn’t know anything about that.
 My husband and I are SUPER fertile!”

 Turning to IVF treatment

 When we finally caved and accepted we needed IVF, it failed twice.
-All the embryos died before day 5 (or even day 3!) and it was devastating.
+All the embryos died before day 5 (or even day 3!).
+It was devastating.
 All that money spent and they still had no answers.
 All we ever got was “It should have worked.”

 My crappy eggs

-We decided it was time to stop relying on my crappy eggs and my doctor suggested using an egg donor in an offhand comment.
+We decided it was time to stop relying on my crappy eggs.
+My doctor suggested using an egg donor in an offhand comment.
 We latched onto it before we even got home with more certainty than at any point in this frustrating journey.
 Something finally made sense to us.

 I’m 9 weeks pregnant!

-I am currently 9 weeks pregnant through using an egg donor and most days it still doesn’t feel real.
-It’s hard to be positive after 5 years of struggle and utter disappointment, but I can’t express how grateful I am that someone was kind enough to donate and that their kindness has now allowed us to even begin to hope that this may work in the end.
+I am currently 9 weeks pregnant using an egg donor.
+Most days it doesn’t feel real.
+It’s hard to be positive after 5 years of struggle and utter disappointment, but I can’t express how grateful I am that someone was kind enough to donate.
+Their kindness has now allowed us to even begin to hope that this may work in the end.

 Being 9 weeks pregnant after 5 years of infertility and disappointment is a surreal experience.
 On the one hand, I feel so happy and optimistic.
 On the other, I am a realist and can’t imagine things going well after so many years of struggling.